 Advanced Coaching Course – Level 3

 This course will be run by NZRU Coach Development Manger Darryl Suasua in conjunction with the Chiefs.
 Coaches must have completed and passed the level 1 & 2 course before enrolling.
 There are limited numbers that can attend this course.
-Enrolment information will be sent out shortly.

 This course includes developing a comprehensive year plan, team selection, establishing an effective team culture, physical preparation and nutrition, back attack, law, applied individual skills training, game planning, advanced continuity skills, sport psychology and communication skills.
 Coaches completing this course will also gain the IRB Level 3 qualification (Analysing and Preparing Player).